Gerry Cooney

-Gerald Arthur Cooney (born August 24, 1956) is an American former professional boxer who competed from 1977 to 1990, and challenged twice for world heavyweight titles in 1982 and 1987 (for the WBC and lineal title in 1982 and 1987, and for the lineal title only in 1987).
+Gerald Arthur Cooney (born August 24, 1956) is an American former professional boxer who competed from 1977 to 1990.
+He challenged twice for world heavyweight titles in 1982 and 1987.
+He is widely regarded as one of the hardest punchers in heavyweight history.
+He beat Ken Norton and S. T. Gordon and Ron Lyle and Jimmy Young late in their careers.
+He boasts an 85.7% knockout to win percentage.

-Early years
+Early life

 Born into a blue collar Irish-Catholic family on Long Island, Cooney was encouraged to become a professional fighter by his father.
 His brother Tommy Cooney was also a boxer, and reached the finals of the New York Golden Gloves Sub-Novice Heavyweight division.
 Cooney's grandparents lived in Placentia, Newfoundland, in Canada.

 Amateur career

 Fighting as an amateur, Gerry Cooney won international tournaments in England, Wales, and Scotland, as well as the New York Golden Gloves titles.
-He won two New York Golden Gloves Championships, the 1973 160-lb Sub-Novice Championship and the 1976 Heavyweight Open Championship.
-Cooney defeated Larry Derrick to win the 1973 160-lb Sub-Novice title, and Earlous Tripp to win the 1976 Heavyweight Open title.
-In 1975 he reached the finals of the 175-lb Open division, but was defeated by Johnny Davis.
+He won two New York Golden Gloves Championships, the 1973 160-lb (72.6 kg) Sub-Novice Championship and the 1976 Heavyweight Open Championship.
+Cooney defeated Larry Derrick to win the 1973 160-lb (72.6 kg) Sub-Novice title, and Earlous Tripp to win the 1976 Heavyweight Open title.
+In 1975 he reached the finals of the 175-lb (79.4 kg) Open division, but was defeated by Johnny Davis.

 Cooney trained at the Huntington Athletic Club in Long Island, New York, where his trainer was John Capobianco.
 His amateur record consisted of 55 wins and 3 losses.

 When he turned professional, Cooney signed with co-managers Mike Jones and Dennis Rappaport.
 He was trained by Victor Valle.